-The (R)s and the (D)s are throwing the same big old event they throw every election time.
+The (R)s and the (D)s are throwing the same big old party they throw every election time.
 They have lots of money to spend on it and everyone knows what to expect.
-People go to it because there are no other big events in town.
-And if you’re not invited, you can’t crash it and expect anyone to take any notice of you because the (R)s or (D)s who are putting on the events all know each other and have a big goody bag for all of their friends (they have a big list of friends) who turn up.
+People go to it because there are no other big parties in town.
+And if you’re not invited, you can’t crash it and expect anyone to take any notice of you because the (R)s or (D)s who are putting on the parties all know each other and have a big goody bag for all of their friends (they have a big list of friends) who turn up.

 Tactically, there are many ways of running a guerilla marketing campaign.
 They vary with time, place, demographics, local issues, local culture, available human and financial resources etc.: there is no rule book.

 However, there is a rule book for failing.
-It involves fighting on the terms of the main parties; telling people what to think, rather than what they feel; running a typical political campaign at all, rather than igniting a movement; adopting a typical political look (why do all the campaign websites look like campaign websites and political yard signs look political?); doing things that depend on a pre-existing broad base of trust (arguing about policy, denouncing opponents, and trying to “explain” everyone into agreement); and using only the standard channels of message delivery.
+It involves fighting on the terms of the main parties; telling people what to think, rather than what they feel; running a typical political campaign rather than igniting a movement; adopting a typical political look (why do all the campaign websites look like campaign websites and political yard signs look political?); doing things that depend on a pre-existing broad base of trust (such as arguing about policy, denouncing opponents, and trying to “explain” everyone into agreement); and using only the standard channels of message delivery.

 But of course, you know all of that already, because Donald Trump is your President – and by no accident whatsoever.

-So if you’re a political insurgent, sick of the status quo, two-party rule, or simply the corrupt exclusion of so many voices from the political mainstream, I invite you to spend a little less time reading articles about everything that is wrong with the country or even about the policies that will fix it - and a little more time learning about the principles of political insurgency and the psychology on which they are based.
+So if you’re a political insurgent or sick of the status quo, two-party rule, or simply the corrupt exclusion of so many voices from the political mainstream, I invite you to spend a little less time reading articles about everything that is wrong with the country or even about the policies that will fix it - and a little more time learning about the principles of political insurgency and the psychology on which they are based.

 As Paolo Lugari famously observed “Yes, it is impossible.
 Therefore it will take a little longer”.